Mandatory Principal Adverse Impact (PAI) Indicators

 Operations in the fossil fuel sector

 Any operations that derive revenues from exploration, mining, extraction, distribution or refining of hard coal, lignite and liquid fossil fuels as well as revenues from exploring and extracting fossil gaseous fuels or from their dedicated distribution (incl. transportation, storage and trade).
+Usually, Article 8 and 9 Funds exclude such investments altogether as part of their commitment to promoting environmental characteristics or making sustainable investments.

 Energy Consumption Intensity per High Impact Climate Sector